-- To sum up, tables 10 and 11 shows that the updtability_updatability of data is not homogeneous.
-Three modalities can be distinguished: - input data come from a single database which tracked over time (eg yields), - input date come from different databases with different update frequencies (eg selling prices and intermediate consumptions), - input date come from expert knowledge (eg physiological stages).
+480 To sum up, the tables 9 and 10 show that the updatability of data is not homogeneous.
+Three modalities can be distinguished:

+- input data come from a single database which tracked over time (eg yields), - input date data come from different databases with different update frequencies (eg selling prices and intermediate consumptions), - input date data come from expert knowledge (eg physiological stages).